Steve Beshear: 2008 legislative session and special session

 The casino legislation was not called to a vote in the Democratic controlled Kentucky House of Representatives, where 60 votes out of 100 would have been required for passage.
 Beshear announced that his proposal for a constitutional amendment to allow for casinos was dead for the regular session on March 27, 2008.
 Among the other proposals favored by Beshear that failed to pass in the session were an ethics reform measure Beshear proposed in the wake of the investigation of the Fletcher administration, a plan to reduce the projected shortfall in the state's pension system, and a proposed 70-cent-per-pack tax increase on cigarettes.
-Besides the state budget, major legislation passed during the session included incentives for homeowners and businesses to utilize energy efficiency measures, anti-bullying legislation, and increased penalties for animal cruelty.
+Besides the state budget, major legislation passed during the session included incentives for homeowners and businesses to utilize energy efficiency measures, anti-bullying] legislation, and increased penalties for animal cruelty.

-In the final hours of the legislative session, both houses of the General Assembly resorted to the controversial practice of stopping the clocks in their respective chambers a few minutes before midnight in order to avoid the constitutionally mandated deadline for the end of the session – midnight on April 15.
+In the final hours of the legislative session, both houses of the General Assembly resorted to the controversial practice of stopping the clocks in their respective chambers a few minutes before midnight to avoid the constitutionally mandated deadline for the end of the session – midnight on April 15.
 The Assembly then passed twelve bills between midnight and 1 o'clock on April 16 before adjourning.
 Among those bills was House Bill 79, which provided funding and direction for the state's road-building plan for the next six years.
 The bill was delivered to Beshear later in the day, and he vetoed it on April 26.
 With the General Assembly unable to reconvene and override the veto, Senate President David Williams filed suit, claiming Beshear's veto was invalid because it was not issued within 10 days of the bill's passage.
 Williams' reasoning was based on the fact that, according to the legislative record, the bill was passed on April 15.
-Beshear counter-sued, claiming the bill was actually passed on April 16 and thus invalid to begin with.
+Beshear countersued, claiming the bill was actually passed on April 16 and thus invalid to begin with.
 On July 31, 2008, a Lexington judge sided with Beshear, invalidating the law and declaring that the General Assembly would no longer be allowed to use the practice of stopping the clocks; he did not rule on the validity of the other bills passed after the session expired.